mys-lang/mys/README.rst

 #.
 Use Python's parser to transform the source code to an Abstract
    Syntax Tree (AST).

-   Open issues:

-   How to declare public variables and constants?
-Modify Python's parser to accept variable decorators?

 #.
 Generate C++ code from the AST.